 And that may be why Kodak started selling the camera separately in January, 1924 for 125.00 dollars with the f/3.5 lens, or 200.00 dollars with the f/1.9 lens.

 Interior view showing the 100 foot film reels and film threaded through the mechanism.

 Here are a few more details about this example.
-The lens is a Kodak Anastigmat 25mm f 3.5, serial number 1807.
+The lens is a Kodak Anastigmat 25mm f/3.5, serial number 1807.
 The camera's serial number is 01184.
 This may indicate this camera was manufactured late 1923 or early 1924.
 This tip came from Mr. Michael Cleveland.
-He is compiling research soon to be published on the Cine Kodak Model A camera.
+He is compiling research that he intends to publish on the Cine Kodak Model A camera.
 If you have a Cine Kodak Model A or accessories, he would be interested in hearing from you to add to his list of serial numbers and features.
 Mr. Cleveland's email address is: LuvAntique@aol.com

 Page created July 10, 2001; updated December 20, 2020